Home

 Texas State Slogans

-Whereas the Texas state motto intends to describe the national 'spirit' of Texas - Texas state motto: "Friendship" - Texas state slogans focus especially on attracting tourists, and as you will see, some are more conventional in nature than others:
+Whereas the Texas motto intends to describe the national 'spirit' of Texas - Texas state motto: "Friendship" - Texas state slogans focus especially on attracting tourists, and as you will see, some are more conventional in nature than others:

 "Texas: It's Like a Whole Other Country"